On topology changes in quantum field theory and quantum gravity: About quantum field theory close to singularities

 As we have seen, one of these checks involves whether the solutions of the differential equations on the target space are determined by Cauchy data close to the singularity.

-Some of the following results can also be used if the singularities are cuspidal.
+A full study of the effects of singularities on quantum fields would go beyond this article.
+The classification of singularities in general relativity is mathematically difficult, see \cite{Geroch123}.
+The following results can be used if the singularities are conical and cuspidal.
 And they do not need a full resolution.
 In order to make the our proofs, we need the following preliminary: